lucernae/devcontainer-nix/.devcontainer/nixos/README.md

 you can edit your devcontainer specification, and then switch to "rebuild the container" to develop from inside it.

-There is no way to build nix package directly as trigger by vscode.
+There is no way to build nix package directly as triggered by vscode.

+In this experiment, we want to see if such workflow is possible, given there are lots of things vscode-server did setup, on top of the running container (not at build time).